Creating a vision for the future of mobile trading

 The mobile trading apps hadn't been redesigned for years.
 They were experiencing growing pains caused by multiple discrete features added in quick succession.
 From a technical perspective, the codebase had become bloated and hard to maintain.
 From a design perspective, the look and feel of the apps was dated and disparate.

-The iOS and Android apps had deviated and some key flows had become convoluted.
-The architecture on both apps again differed, but orientated around a hub and spoke style navigation.
+The iOS and Android apps had diverged, and some key flows had become convoluted.
+The architecture of both apps differed, but both were oriented around a hub-and-spoke style of navigation.
 The information hierarchy was relatively flat and dense.
 There was emphasis on showing a limited number of data points on as many markets as possible.

 Platform alignment